Contorted Filbert or Corkscrew Hazel

 A plant with contorted or twisted stems, Corylus avellana ‘contorta’ is a small deciduous tree grown for the corkscrew like stems.

 It is a fascinating tree that deserves a prominent position in the garden.
-Also known as “Harry Lauder’s Walking Stick”, and this name comes from Scottish singer and comedian who had a trademark twisted walking stick.
+It is commonly called the Contorted Filbert and also known as “Harry Lauder’s Walking Stick”, and this name comes from Scottish singer and comedian who had a trademark twisted walking stick.

 The foliage is light green with serrated edges, they do turn a good yellow in autumn, however when they drop it is the bare stems that are the main feature.

 This is a tree that flowers on bare stems, long golden catkins on this contorted stems.